 “The League files false abuse reports against people to get them banned.”

-False.
-In fact, this one is ludicrous to contemplate.
+This is false.
+In fact, this one is ludicrous to contemplate, and does not even pass rudimentary examination.
 Were it actually possible to file false abuse reports and get away with it, the League itself would have been picked off by false abuse reports from angry griefers years ago.

 “The League is no longer effective or is permanently damaged because of this event.”